erkanmalcokcom/portfolio/README.md

 # Portfolio

-[ ABOUT ME ]
-## I am an open-minded, hard-worker and confident team player.
+# I am an open-minded, hard-worker and confident team player.
 I am always motivated to find an optimal or reasonably-optimal solution for problems.

-[ STRATEGY ]
-## Success is a science; if you have the conditions, you get the result.
+Success is a science; if you have the conditions, you get the result.
 And our learning ability and consistency makes us talented.
-<em> "Play is the beginning of all knowledge and let's start to play. </em>

 * Comparing Search Interest with Google Trends